Guest post by Heather R. Darsie

 - De Valois, Marguerite.
 Memoirs of Marguerite de Valois, Written by Herself.
 New York: Merrill & Baker (1800).

 Heather R. Darsie lives in the United States with her family and three parrots.
-Heather is writing a new biography called Anna, Duchess of Cleves, which she hopes to submit to the publisher in late 2018.
+Heather is wrote a new biography called Anna, Duchess of Cleves – the King’s Beloved Sister, available everywhere.
 Heather is an apprentice bowyer, who also enjoys knitting.
 She holds a BA in German languages and literature, as well as Juris Doctorate.